 The Fed raised interest rates - finally - in December.
-And, they said Further increases will probably be gradual in 2016 and beyond.
-However, with Current problems with falling oil prices and world stock markets, I expect the FED will delay any further rate hikes for several months at least.
-Plus, there Is no sign of inflation, anywhere, except equity markets.
+And, they said further increases will probably be gradual in 2016 and beyond.
+However, current problems with falling oil prices and shaky world economy, I expect the FED will delay any further rate hikes for several months at least.
+Plus, there is no sign of inflation, anywhere, except equity markets.